csridlen/eco395m-project-2/README.md

 Then, import the functions from *readtable.py* and *predict.ipynb* into *gbm_streamlit.py* to create a dashboard from the GBM model.
 If using a GCP instance, make sure your firewall settings allow the corresponding connection.

 ## Extensions and Limitations
+Our dashboard takes a lot of time to run because implementing the gradient boosted model.
+It would be useful to develop a more efficient model for this.
+Plus, if we could use more amount of data, including the 2015-2019 ones we tried to work on, the performace of the prediction would improve.

 ## Appendix
 Below are maps for distances created using the Haversine distance formula.